noemihuckins/Latin102/quiz2.md

 > antecedant: Nessus nominative singular, Nessus
 > gender and number: masculine singular
 > case: nominative because Nessus is the subject of the sentence Nessus gave Deianira a vial of blood.
 Hercules was poisoned by the blood.
-CHECKED
 > Nessus gave Deianira a vial of blood, by which Hercules was poisoned.
 > relative pronoun: quo
 > antecedant: vial of blood ablative singular, calce sanguinis